ipspace/blog/content/tags/networking-fundamentals/_index.md

 [^MAC]: Multi-access networks are represented as pseudo-nodes

-### {{<plushy happy>}}Networking Fundamentals Videos
+## Networking Fundamentals Videos

-Finally, I published [dozens of videos describing the networking concepts](/2019/08/the-first-networking-fundamentals/) as part of the [How Networks Really Work webinar](https://my.ipspace.net/bin/list?id=Net101) that got at least [some minor positive feedback](/2020/05/feedback-how-networks-really-work/).
+{{<plushy happy>}}Finally, I published [dozens of videos describing the networking concepts](/2019/08/the-first-networking-fundamentals/) as part of the [How Networks Really Work webinar](https://my.ipspace.net/bin/list?id=Net101) that got at least [some minor positive feedback](/2020/05/feedback-how-networks-really-work/).
 The videos describe:

 **Business aspects of networking technologies**